boilerblockchain/Near-Status-Message-Rust-Demo/README.md

 This smart contract saves and records the status messages of NEAR accounts that call it.

-Requires near-cli, Rust, Node.js, yarn, Near Testnet Account
+Requires near-cli, Rust, Node.js, yarn, Near Testnet Account.
+Steps for installing below:

 ## Prerequisites
 Ensure `near-cli` is installed by running: